Best Colleges & Universities in Rhode Island 2023

-It’s easy to overlook a state as small as Rhode Island, but what it lacks in size, it makes up for in academic choices.
+It is easy to overlook a state as small as Rhode Island, but what it lacks in size, it makes up for in academic choices.
 The east coast is known for its prestigious academia.
-Rhode Island is no exception, so its opportunities are worth looking at.
+Rhode Island is no exception, so its opportunities are worth a look.

-Even though the state has under 20 accredited colleges and universities, there are plenty of programs of study to choose from.
+Even though Rhode Island has fewer than 20 accredited colleges and universities, there are plenty of programs of study from which to choose.
 The University of Rhode Island is known for its research programs in environmental and natural resource economics.
 One of the nation’s most esteemed fine arts programs is at the Rhode Island School of Design.
-Brown University, Rhode Island’s oldest four-year college, is an Ivy League institution which was founded before the American Revolution.
+Brown University, Rhode Island’s oldest four-year college, is an Ivy League institution that was founded before the American Revolution.

 As for the cost of attending colleges and universities in Rhode Island, the state has partnered with other nearby states to help students with discounted tuition.
 The New England Board of Higher Education’s Tuition Break Program is called the New England Regional Student Program (RSP).
 The goal of this program is to enable residents of 6 New England states, including Rhode Island, to attend out-of-state New England public colleges and universities with lower tuition requirements.

 College and university options in Rhode Island are easy to find.
 There is sure to be a program right up your alley.
 Give the small state of Rhode Island more than a small look when you are choosing where to attend the college or university of your dreams.

 EDsmart assesses colleges in Rhode Island based on data that covers four main areas: